DVII: A TeX dvi information utility

 a\eject B\eject c\eject d\eject e\eject f\end

-We next TeX the file, save the new fingerprints, and see which pages have changed using the diff utility:
+We next TeX the file, save the new fingerprints, and see which pages

 tex filex